vvvar/lib-thread-messenger/README.md

 ## Motivation

 During the development of my home pet-project, I was challenged to establish simple communication between threads.
-The communication consisted in sending of pointers to the objects between any number of threads.
-After researching, I wasn't able to find any simple enough solution for my task that can be easily integrated using CMake into my project, so I've docided to create my own one, especially since it's very simple.
+The communication consisted of sending pointers to the objects between any number of threads.
+After researching, I wasn't able to find any simple enough solution for my task that can be integrated using CMake into my project, so I've decided to create my one, especially since it's rather simple.

 ## Overview

-This library provides you with `Messenger` class that is capable of sending and receiving pointers to any kind of objects.
-Primary use case is data from one thread to another using single source of truth.
+This library provides you with a `Messenger` class that is capable of sending and receiving pointers to any sort of object.
+The primary use case is data from one thread to another using a single source of truth.

 ## Installation